The Zouave statue is the most famous feature on Pont de l’Alma, as it serves to monitor the floods of the Seine.

 The Alma Bridge was rebuilt in 1974 as it had become too narrow and unstable.

 The statues were transferred to other locations with the exception of the Zouave, which was placed on the bridge’s single pier.

 This statue represents André-Louis Gody (1828-1896), a veteran of the Napoleonic wars who was born in Gravelines in Northern France.

-The Zouave statue served traditionally as an unofficial standard to indicate the rise in the water level of the Seine, until the pier was rebuilt and slightly elevated.
+The Zouave statue traditionally serves as an unofficial standard to indicate the rise in the water level of the Seine.

 The second historical flood occurred in 1955 when the Seine rose by 7.30m and in 1955 (7.12 m) and immersed the statue up to the waist.

 On December 27, 2010 the river overflowed its bed once more (by 3.78 m).

 It reached the feet of the statue, causing major chaos in Paris, as the river banks and the Metro (underground) were closed to traffic.